databrary/policies/terms.md

     sharing using language consistent with the Databrary Release Template
     (https://www.databrary.org/resources/templates/release-template.html),
-    which can be mapped to Databrary\'s Sharing Release Levels (https://www.databrary.org/resources/guide/investigators/release/release-levels.html
+    which can be mapped to Databrary's Sharing Release Levels (https://www.databrary.org/resources/guide/investigators/release/release-levels.html
     and 10.
 Sharing Release Levels).
 -   Obtain necessary approvals required by your Institution prior to